 I have Tweetbot app for Twitter, Todoist app as my to-do app, e-mail client for e-mails, Pocket app for saving articles to read later, Telegram app for chatting with friends.
 All of these services got its web browser counterpart, but I prefer to have native apps for my key services, both macOS and iOS which are synced if needed – like Tweetbot, it remembers where I stopped reading tweets on Mac and when I continue on iPad, I can continue where I left on Mac.
 Amazing.

-Answer: just imagine what happens if your Facebook account get banned or hacked…
+Answer: just imagine what happens if your Facebook (or other) account get banned…